How are production employees used in manufacturing and mechanical engineering?

 - The assembly of complete systems

-- Carrying out electrical installations
+- Performing electrical installations

-- Laser labelling of the components
+- Laser marking of components

-- Thermal processing of materials and assemblies
+- Thermal treatment of materials and assemblies

-- Moulding sheet metal and frames
+- Shaping sheet metal and frames

 Quality control - what's behind it?